google/oboe/docs/FullGuide.md

 builder), since it depends on run-time behavior.
 It can be set only up to the BufferCapacity.

-Since sharing mode, performance mode and buffer capacity might vary (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running, they must be queried.
-Additionally, the underlying parameters a stream is granted are useful to know even when they are left unspecified.
+Many of the stream's properties may vary (whether or not you set them) depending on the capabilities of the audio device and the Android device on which it's running.
+If you need to know these values then you must query these using the accessor after the stream has been opened.
+Additionally, the underlying parameters a stream is granted are useful to know if they have been left unspecified.
 As a matter of good defensive programming, you should check the stream's configuration before using it.